Top 5 2nd Quarter Trades of DA - GuruFocus.com

 There is insufficient data to calculate the stock’s financial strength and profitability ratings.

-In terms of valuation, iShares Core MSCI International Developed Markets ETF has a price-earnings ratio of 12.38 and a price-book ratio of 1.52.
+In terms of valuation, Schwab U.S. Large-Cap Growth ETF has a price-earnings ratio of 26.78 and a price-book ratio of 6.91.

-During the quarter, DAVIDSON TRUST CO bought 3,234 shares of ARCA:SCHD for a total holding of 17,460.
-The trade had a 0.21% impact on the equity portfolio.
-During the quarter, the stock traded for an average price of $75.69.
+During the quarter, DAGCO, INC. bought 15,805 shares of ARCA:DGRO for a total holding of 290,731.
+The trade had a 0.39% impact on the equity portfolio.
+During the quarter, the stock traded for an average price of $50.29.

 There is insufficient data to calculate the stock’s financial strength and profitability ratings.

-In terms of valuation, Schwab US Dividend Equity ETF has a price-earnings ratio of 14.52 and a price-book ratio of 3.28.
+In terms of valuation, iShares Core Dividend Growth ETF has a price-earnings ratio of 15.84 and a price-book ratio of 2.96.

 Please note, the numbers and facts quoted are as of the writing of this article and may not factor in the latest trading data or company announcements.